 1. No office, no problem: create an office 'zone'

-Turn an area of you living room, guest bedroom or hallway into a low-key office using simple storage and an attractive desk.
+Turn an area of you living room, guest bedroom or hallway into a low-key office using simple storage and an attractive office desk.
 You can get desks in every size and style, so it is not hard to find unobtrusive office furniture that will match your room.

 2. Think dual purpose